The NIDILRR Program Directory: Origin and Purpose

 Fiscal year Funding: - Funding the project has received in current and previous years, if any.

-Non-NIDRR Funding: - The amount of funding from sources other than NIDRR, if any.
+Non-NIDILRR Funding: - The amount of funding from sources other than NIDILRR, if any.

 Abstract of Project: - A 20- to 200-word summary of project activities.